Ferritiva Brand Research & Design

 Working with Ferritiva was my first time delving into the industry side of HCI and UX.
 It was an enriching experience filled with learning and growth.
 Here are some of the key concepts I learned that I will carry with me to my future endeavors:

-• Focus on the task at hand: Throughout this summer I had various tasks to juggle along with developing Ferritiva’s branding.
+• Focus on the task at hand: Throughout this summer I had various tasks to juggle along with developing Ferritiva’s research foundation.
 Trying to do too many tasks at once led to less progress and disorganization in my work.
 Instead, I learned how to prioritize the task at hand to commit my full effort and rotate focus when needed.

 • Iteration is part of the process: Creating designs from scratch with minimal guidelines lead to continuous iteration through brainstorming and possible directions.
 This process led to some exhaustion but I learned how this iteration is part of the design process.
 By progressing through various designs and details, I was able to grow as a designer and finalize a design that was an optimized product of previous iterations.